Pump — Complete Guide Normalized Centrifugal

 What is back pull-out?

 Back pull-out is a construction design that allows removing the rotating assembly (impeller, shaft, seal, bearing) from the rear of the pump without disconnecting the volute from piping.
 Drastically reduces maintenance time and downtime cost — essential in industrial plants with 24/7 continuous operation.
 The entire FBCN Series is back pull-out.
+This is what the FBCN technical manual (MTEC-03/00) specifies: "back-pull-out construction, which allows the bearing assembly to be removed from the volute without disconnecting and misaligning the pumping piping" (translated from the Portuguese original).

 Can I replace my KSB, Imbil or Sulzer pump with a FBCN?